Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-docker-before-you-begin.md

 # Before you begin

-Before you start installing and using AI Unlimited, review this topic.
+Prepare for installing and using the QuickStart.

 ## Prerequisites